Career and College Prep

 Learn More About Career Pathways

-Hear from Krin Abraham, Head of School for Minnesota Virtual Academy, as she provides information about the Stride Career Prep student experience.
+Hear from Krin Abraham, Head of School for Minnesota Virtual Academy, as she provides information about the student college and career prep experience.

 Job Shadow Week

-Stride Career Prep students can enroll in career clubs, also called career technical service organizations (CTSOs).
+MNVA students can enroll in career clubs, also called career technical service organizations (CTSOs).
 CTSOs give students with similar career interests the opportunity to connect, practice professional skills, work on service projects, take field trips, and compete against other schools at the local, state, and national levels.
-Stride Career Prep at MNVA offers this career club:
+MNVA offers this career club:

 With curriculum that covers 130 job categories and more than 600 national partners—businesses, trade associations, and unions—SkillsUSA gives students the opportunity to: